Daniel-Ibarrola/TelegramBot/readme.md

 ```bash
 python setup.py py2exe
 ```
-A dist directory will be created.
+A dist directory containing the executable will be created.
 Copy the following folders into the dist directory: bot, ftp, utils, data, as well as the __init__.py located in telegramBot.
 You can optionally change the name of the dist directory to something like "TelBot".

 ## Passing arguments to the program
 The program accepts two arguments which are port number and the name of the telegram group where the